Korean hip-hop: Web-based communities

-Hongdae as local scene
+Hongdae as a local scene

 Since the mid-1990s, Hongdae became the physical center of the Korean hip-hop scene.
 Hongdae, a northwestern part of Seoul, is named after a nearby Hongik University in the area.
 Widely known for its prestigious art/music college and liberal atmosphere, Hongik University contributed to the emergence of youth culture including hip-hop music in the area.
-From the late 1990s, a number of clubs began to emerge in Hongdae where various types of music such as rock, techno, and hip hop were played.
-Master Plan (MP), originally an indie rock club located in the greater Hongdae area, is often regarded as the birthplace of underground Korean hip hop.
-MP worked as a site for consuming, performing, and sharing hip hop music.
-Street hip hop events such as Everyone's Mic hosted by Hiphopplaya also took place in Hongdae.
+From the late 1990s, many clubs began to emerge in Hongdae where various types of music such as rock, techno, and hip-hop were played.
+Master Plan (MP), originally an indie rock club located in the greater Hongdae area, is often regarded as the birthplace of underground Korean hip-hop.
+MP worked as a site for consuming, performing, and sharing hip-hop music.
+Street hip-hop events such as Everyone's Mic hosted by Hiphopplaya also took place in Hongdae.
 Everyone's Mic is a weekly open rap competition for underground musicians where participants perform freestyle rap based on the beat played by the DJ.
-Hongdae not only functioned as a tangible place for production and consumption but also became a symbolic place for underground hip hop music and imaginary gohyang (hometown) for musicians to build their identities.
+Hongdae not only functioned as a tangible place for production and consumption but also became a symbolic place for underground hip-hop music and imaginary gohyang (hometown) for musicians to build their identities.

 Relations with the media

-The media has played a huge role in forming the Korean hip hop scene.
-The TV program Show Me the Money (SMTM) gained massive popularity and enabled hip hop music to be mainstream music in Korea.
-However, criticism against the authenticity of the TV show resulted in the emergence of independent YouTube channels operated by hip hop labels and musicians.
+The media has played a huge role in forming the Korean hip-hop scene.
+The TV program Show Me the Money (SMTM) gained massive popularity and enabled hip-hop music to be mainstream music in Korea.
+However, criticism against the authenticity of the TV show resulted in the emergence of independent YouTube channels operated by hip-hop labels and musicians.